Azure-Samples/ms-identity-docs-code-dotnet/src/msal-client-credentials-flow/README.md

 ### 2. Send request to the web API

-1. Once the app is listening, execute the following to send the a request.
+1. Once the app is running and listening for requests, execute the following command to send it a request.

    ```bash
    curl -X GET https://localhost:5001/api/application -ki